remix-run/remix/docs/api/app.md

 </Users>
 ```

-If all three define `headers`, the deepest module wins, in this case `profile.js`.
+If all three define `headers`, the deepest module wins, in this case `profile.tsx`.

 We don't want surprise headers in your responses, so it's your job to merge them if you'd like.
 Remix passes in the `parentHeaders` to your `headers` function.
-So `users.js` headers get passed to `$userId.js`, and then `$userId.js` headers are passed to `profile.js` headers.
+So `users.tsx` headers get passed to `$userId.tsx`, and then `$userId.tsx` headers are passed to `profile.tsx` headers.

 That is all to say that Remix has given you a very large gun with which to shoot your foot.
 You need to be careful not to send a `Cache-Control` from a child route module that is more aggressive than a parent route.
 Here's some code that picks the least aggressive caching in these cases: